Takeno/mtg-policy-changes/ipg.md

 Definition

-A player commits an error in the game that cannot be corrected by only publicly available information and does so without his or her opponent’s permission.
+A player commits an error in the game that cannot be corrected by only publicly available information and does so without their opponent’s permission.

 This infraction only applies when a card whose identity is known to only one player is in a hidden set of cards both before and after the error.